Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 owner: 1122334455667788                         # The ID of your bot user.
 Right click, select "Copy User ID".
 automatch: true                                 # Use the bots auto-matching functionality (see below), default is true.
 autoban: false                                  # Use the bots auto-ban functionality (see below), default is false.
+autorole: join                                  # "join": Give everyone the DCS role on join. "linkme": Give everyone the DCS role on successful link.
+Not set - don't do anything.
 no_dcs_autoban: false                           # If true, people banned on your Discord will not be banned on your servers (default: false)
 message_ban: User has been banned on Discord.   # Default reason to show people that try to join your DCS servers when they are banned on Discord.
 message_autodelete: 300                         # Most of the Discord messages are private messages.
 If not, this is the timeout after that they vanish.
 Default is 300 (5 mins).